census-instrumentation/opencensus-node/packages/opencensus-exporter-prometheus/README.md

 # OpenCensus Prometheus Exporter for Node.js
 [![Gitter chat][gitter-image]][gitter-url]

-OpenCensus Prometheus Exporter allows the user to send collected traces with [OpenCensus Node.js](https://github.com/census-instrumentation/opencensus-node) to Prometheus.
+The OpenCensus Prometheus Exporter allows the user to send collected stats with [OpenCensus Node.js](https://github.com/census-instrumentation/opencensus-node) to Prometheus.

-This project is still at an early stage of development.
-It's subject to change.
+This package is still at an early stage of development, and is subject to change.

 ## Installation